 - 📛 Capital gains: Which is the most common way people invest in stocks; if a firm grows in worth, your shares also grow (or vice versa: if the stock loses value so do your shares).

-Being a stockholder doesn’t mean you can direct business operations.
-And actually changing annual board meeting outcomes is unlikely or very limited.
-Owning shares overall signals that you have trust in the company.
+Being a stockholder doesn’t mean you can direct business operations, or have a real impact on changing annual board meeting outcomes.
+Owning shares does, however, signal that you have trust in the company.

 Let’s review how an initial public offering (IPO) works.
-To begin with, this happens when a privately owned (limited) company goes public by offering shares for stock in its company to the general public.
+To begin with, a privately owned (limited) company goes public by offering shares for stock in its company to the general public.

-When you hear the saying, “going public,” this refers to the firm going through an IPO that allows shares to become available to buy on the main investor stock market.
+The saying, “going public”, refers to the firm going through an IPO that allows shares to become available to buy on the main investor stock market.

-Market capitalisation is shortened to “market cap,” which measures a firm’s sum market value – this figure is measured in cash-proven market support.
+Market capitalisation is often shortened to “market cap,” and this measures the sum market value of a firm – this figure is measured in cash-proven market support.

-Market capitalisation is a central financial concept that lets investors compare firms, based on sum revenue.
-It’s a key measure of a firm’s size on the marketplace: current supply-and-demand forces and performance – and it’s a hard-cash figure: this is what people will actually put up to back that company.
+Market capitalisation is a central financial concept that allows investors to compare firms, based on sum revenue.
+It’s a key measure of a firm’s size in the marketplace, as well as current supply-and-demand forces and performance.
+Essentially, this is a hard-cash figure that notes what people will actually put up to back that company.

-- 🏰 Mid-cap firms – commonly somewhere between 1 and 8 billion pounds in size.
-You’ll find more gains potential than in large-cap corps.
-Firms found at this level are well-established, but can face more industry-competition and are expanding more depending on the market and industry conditions.
+These firms are commonly somewhere between 1 and 8 billion pounds in size, and investors will find more gains potential than in large-cap corps.
+Firms found at this level are well-established, but can face more industry competition and are expanding more depending on the market and industry conditions.

 Stocks vs. Bonds

-Companies release stocks and shares so they can raise funds for expanding their company or seeking new ventures.
-But what investors get significantly differs depending on whether shares in firm stocks are bought immediately -- once it is released in an IPO -- or if shares were purchased via a shareholder (on the secondary public market).
+As we mentioned, companies release stocks and shares so they can raise funds for expanding their company or seeking new ventures.
+But the result that investors enjoy significantly differs depending on whether shares in firm stocks are bought immediately – once it is released in an IPO – or if shares were purchased via a shareholder (on the secondary public market).
 Either way, they issue stocks to get more investor cash.

 How Do Stocks & Shares Work?

-Professional investors do stock issuing for a firm, with the aim of growing funds for expanding their business.
+Professional investors issue stocks for a firm, with the aim of growing funds for expanding their business.
 Stockholders can possess a piece of the firm and, depending on the kind of shares purchased, have claims to some of this revenue and assets.

 How Can You Buy Stocks?

-Normally, stocks are bought and sold via stock exchanges, for instance the FTSE 100 or London Stock Exchange (LSE).
-These are opened to the public once a firm “goes public,” so that its assets can be traded outright.
+Normally, stocks are bought and sold via stock exchanges, such as the FTSE 100, or the London Stock Exchange (LSE).
+These are opened to the public once a firm “goes public”, so that its assets can be traded outright.
 Most frequently, traders and investors buy via broker accounts through exchanges, which show the buying/bidding price and selling/asking/offer prices.
 Share costs are determined by market factors.